St Mary's Church, Lower Gravenhurst

 St Mary's Church is a redundant Anglican church in the village of Lower Gravenhurst, Bedfordshire, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is under the care of the Churches Conservation Trust.
 Lower Gravenhurst is some 10 mi southeast of Bedford, to the east of the A6 road.
-The church is surrounded by fields and stands on a small hill and open daily.
+The church is surrounded by fields and stands on a small hill.

 History

 The church dates from the 14th century, having been built for Sir Robert de Bilhemore, who died in about 1361.
 The tower was added in about 1400.

 Architecture

 Exterior

 St Mary's is constructed in ironstone rubble with ashlar dressings.
 Its roofs are tiled.
 The plan consists of a chancel and a nave in a single unit, and a west tower.
 Together they are only 14.8 x 5.8m with no division.
 The tower is in three stages with diagonal buttresses on the west side.
 At the southeast corner is a semi-octagonal stair turret.
 In the lowest stage is a three-light west window.
 The top stage contains two-light bell openings on each side.
 The parapet is embattled.
 On the tower is a pyramidal roof surmounted by a shaft, on top of which is a cross.
 The chancel has a three-light east window, and a two-light window on the north and south sides.
 In the nave is a two-light window and a doorway on both sides.
 Over the south door is a niche for a statue, most likely that of Our Lady, who is the patron saint of the church.
 An entrance porch has long disappeared.